General

 A5.

-To encourage wider use of MiC in new buildings, the 6% GFA exemption of the MiC floor area of a new building is not subject to the overall GFA cap of 10% under PNAP APP-151.
+To encourage wider use of MiC in new buildings, the 10% GFA exemption of the MiC floor area of a new building is not subject to the overall GFA cap of 10% under PNAP APP-151.
 An illustration example of the GFA calculations is given in Figure 2.

 Figure 2 – Example of GFA Calculations

-Last Updated: 23.12.2020 14:45:21
+Last Updated: 16.05.2024 11:21:59

-The LPH Scheme will be led by the Architectural Services Department with the adoption of MiC.
-The Housing Bureau has selected eight sites in Tuen Mun, Yuen Long, Sheung Shui, Kai Tak, Ngau Tau Kok and Chai Wai, providing around 30,000 LPH units.
+The Policy Address 2022 announced the construction of LPH.
+The LPH Scheme is led by the Architectural Services Department with the adoption of MiC.
+The Housing Bureau has selected eight sites in Tuen Mun, Yuen Long, Ma On Shan, Kai Tak, Ngau Tau Kok and Chai Wai, providing around 30,000 LPH units.
 The construction period takes only one to two years.
 Each units equipped with self-contained toilet and basic facilities such as water heater and air-con.
 The first batch of around 2,100 units will be completed in 2024-25 and the remaining units will be completed by phases in 2025-26 and 2026-27, so as to shorten the waiting time of public housing.

 HOT TOPIC